martbetz/Custom-Lensfun-LCPs/README.md

 ### Great!
 But where are they? ###

-I'll be uploading them very soon.
+I'll be uploading them to [github/martbetz/Custom-Lensfun-LCPs](https://github.com/martbetz/Custom-Lensfun-LCPs) very soon.
 Watch this space!